shrinerb/shrine/doc/direct_s3.md

 ```

 It's generally a good idea to disable the submit button until the file is
 uploaded, as well as display a progress bar.
-See the [example app] for a
+See the [demo app] for a
 working implementation of multiple direct S3 uploads.

 ## Strategy B (static)